Amateur Photographer verdict

 Sitting in the middle of Honor’s current-line up of smartphones, the Honor 90 is designed with a range of features at a much more affordable price than its flagship models.

 That means that while you get a headline-friendly 200MP main camera, there are compromises elsewhere eg the lack of a telephoto camera.
-However, if you’re looking for something that doesn’t break the bank and provides a good all-round experience for most situations, it could be just the ticket.
+However, as something that doesn’t break the bank and provides a good all-round camera experience, it could be just the ticket.

 At its current price – there are some decent offers at this time – it competes extremely well with other mid-range models such as the Google Pixel 7a, Samsung Galaxy A54, and is cheaper than the Xiaomi 12T Pro.
 It’s even less at present than the Oppo Reno8 Pro.

 So what do you get for your mid-range money?
 The aforementioned 200MP main camera, with an 1/1.4” inch sensor that is larger than the previous model’s version.
 It is joined by an f/1.9, 27mm equivalent lens.
 An ultra-wide 12MP camera module is also included, with an f/2.2 16mm equivalent lens.
-A third 2MP f/2.4 camera is a “depth” camera and can be used for assisting with creating portraits and shallow depth-of-field effects – but isn’t in essence selectable by itself.
+A third 2MP f/2.4 camera is a “depth” camera and can be used for assisting with creating portraits and shallow depth-of-field effects – but is not selectable by itself.

 Other useful features to think about include storage options between 256GB / 512GB (at a small price bump for the latter), the 6.7-inch AMOLED screen and a 5000 mAh battery which has the ability for very quick charging with Honor “SuperCharge” which can see the battery powered up to 45% in just 15 minutes with a 66W charger (not provided in the box as standard).
 Wireless charging is not available – a common factor among mid-range smartphones.

-The 6.7” AMOLED screen makes the Honor 90 slightly on the large side, but that seems to be the popular trend these days.
+The 6.7” AMOLED screen makes the Honor 90 slightly on the large side, in keeping with the current trend.
 It’s the same size as the Oppo Reno 8 Pro 5G’s screen, a little smaller than the flagship models like the 6.8” Samsung S23 Ultra, and larger than some other mid-range options such as the 6.1” Google Pixel 7a and the 6.4” Samsung Galaxy A54.

 Apart from the dimensions of the device, the design itself is very sleek, with nicely curved edges and an ultra-shiny finish for the “Midnight Black” colour way we’ve been using.
 Emerald Green, Peacock Green and Diamond Silver are also available with a matte finish.

 The camera units themselves are housed in two separate small round protruding units at the back of the phone.
 One contains the main and ultra-wide cameras, while the other contains the depth camera and the flash unit.
-It’s not a common look for smartphones, and is quite striking.
+It’s a distinctive look, and is quite striking.

 You might be forgiven for thinking that since this is a mid-range model, the native camera app might be limited.
-However, similar to other Android devices, the Honor 90’s standard photo app is very well-featured with lots of choice when it comes to shooting modes and so on.
+However, similar to other Android devices, the Honor 90’s standard photo app is very well-featured with lots of choice of shooting modes and so on.

 The default Photo mode is what most people will probably use for the majority of their photos.
 In this mode, you can access the 0.6x and 1x lens, but also a 2x digital zoom option directly by tapping on the numbers shown on the screen.
 To zoom even further digitally, you can also pinch on the screen to a maximum of 10x.